 Unexpected Increase in Your Telephone Bill

 Intrusion into your phone system will often send your phone bill skyrocketing or, at the very least, you’ll notice a definite uptick in expenses over a short period of time.
-This is typically because of what we described above, where an outside party has infiltrated your VoIP phone system with the intent of communicating with international entities.
+This is typical because of what we described above, where an outside party has infiltrated your VoIP phone system with the intent of communicating with international entities.
 These types of communications can be quite expensive, so if you can’t explain the increase in your hotel’s monthly phone bill, this is something to consider.

 Internet Searches Are Redirected to Unwanted Sites

 Hackers often poke around in every facet of any network that they’re able to break into.
-Browsers are a common target because there are so many options available to them in regards to causing havoc with users of the network.
+Browsers are a common target because there are so many options available to them in regard to causing havoc with users of the network.
 Very often, when a hacker has infiltrated a network, you will find that any internet searches you do will be redirected to unwanted sites.
 While some of this is nothing more than chaos for the sake of chaos, a common part of this is an attempt to withdraw private information from the user or to entice the user to initiate the download of a virus or malware into his or her system.